Background

 On April 11, 2024, the Safety Policy Division and Pacific Gas & Electric jointly hosted a virtual public workshop from 10 a.m. to 4 p.m.

-In accordance with D.22-12-027, PG&E will demonstrate how the Commission’s dollar valuation approach has impacted risk assessment and mitigation proposals.
+In accordance with D.22-12-027, PG&E demonstrated how the Commission’s dollar valuation approach has impacted risk assessment and mitigation proposals.
 PG&E will describe the methodologies and assumptions used in valuing the safety, reliability, and financial attributes in its RDF implementation.
 PG&E will also show how the Cost-Benefit Approach is used to calculate risk scores and cost-benefit ratios on one of its top priority risks.
 This is the second of two workshops to be held in advance of PG&E’s upcoming Test Year (TY) 2027 Risk Assessment Mitigation Phase (RAMP) report, which will be filed on May 15, 2024.

 Workshop Recording